 The design of fault-tolerant algorithms will be simple if processes can detect failures.

-- Impossibility results assume failures cannot be observed. - In synchronous systems with bounded delay channels, crash failures can definitely be detected using timeouts. - In asynchronous distributed systems, the detection of crash failures is imperfect.
+- In synchronous systems with bounded delay channels, crash failures can definitely be detected using timeouts. - In asynchronous distributed systems, the detection of crash failures is imperfect. - Completeness Every crashed process is suspected - Accuracy No correct process is suspected.